Bad IP Addresses and How to fix bad IPs!

-Of course, if I said someone lived in a ‘bad neighbourhood’ or was rejected for a loan due to a bad credit score then you’d all know what I mean.
+Of course, if I said someone lived in a ‘bad neighborhood’ or was rejected for a loan due to a bad credit score then you’d all know what I mean.
 But in this ever increasing online world there’s another aspect to your existence that can have an affect on your life – and that is your IP address.

 Your IP address is of course your unique identifier assigned to your computer when it’s online.
 It’s full name is internet protocol address and you can read the technical background on the wonder of IP and it’s role in TCP/IP here.
 But suffice it to say, that without this address it is impossible to communicate online, it allows you to visit websites, download films and DVDs and send emails and just about every thing else available on the web.